Home

 DeFi does not evolve in isolation.
 Bitcoin, Ethereum, Solana, stablecoins, regulation, bond yields and macro liquidity all influence decentralized finance.

-Bitcoin is currently trading around the $58,500–$59,000 zone after losing momentum below the $60,000 area.
-Ethereum is around the $1,550–$1,600 zone, while Solana is trading around the $73–$75 zone.
+Bitcoin is currently trading around the $63,500–$64,500 zone after recovering from the stress seen near the $58,000 area.
+Ethereum is around the $1,600–$1,650 zone, while Solana is trading around the $77–$78 zone.

 These price levels matter because DeFi liquidity is still highly connected to broader market sentiment.
 When Bitcoin stabilizes, risk appetite can gradually return to Ethereum, Solana, DeFi tokens and smaller ecosystems.
 When Bitcoin loses momentum, DeFi usually becomes more vulnerable, especially protocols exposed to leverage, volatile collateral or speculative liquidity.

 The current market is also being influenced by two broader stress factors.
-First, Strategy, formerly known as MicroStrategy, remains a major Bitcoin treasury player, but its financing model is now watched more closely as Bitcoin weakness, preferred-stock pressure and funding costs increase.
+First, Strategy, formerly known as MicroStrategy, remains a major Bitcoin treasury player, but its financing model is now watched more closely as Bitcoin volatility, preferred-stock pressure and funding costs increase.
 Second, the bond market remains important for crypto investors.
 Rising yields, heavy public debt and weaker demand for government bonds can tighten liquidity conditions and hurt risk assets, including Bitcoin and DeFi.

 Crypto Market Snapshot